-Teacher: The traditional food eaten for this day is called Zongzi.
+Teacher: The traditional food eaten on this day is called Zongzi.
 It is a glutinous rice (糯米) ball, with a filling, and is wrapped in bamboo or reed leaves.
-The fillings can be egg, beans, dates, fruits, meat etc. They are generally steamed.
+The fillings can be eggs, beans, dates, fruits, meat etc. They are generally steamed.

-Student A: Is this festival related to a folk legend/cultural belief?
+Student A: Is this festival related to a folk tale/legend?